mwcproject/mwc-qt-wallet/DOC/status_windows.md

 When working on a laptop which allows you to swipe between screens (e.g. MacBook), if the wallet is running on one screen and you swipe to another screen, the notifications continue to appear and disappear while you are working on the other screen.
 To see the notifications you have missed, you will need to check the event log.

-When the wallet is iconified, the "Notifications Waiting To Be Read" status window appears on the screen the user is actively using but in the lower right hand corner of the “available” window geometry.
+When the wallet is iconified, the "Notifications Waiting To Be Read" status window appears on the screen the user is actively using but in the lower right hand corner of the "available" window geometry.
 The available window geometry does not include the task bar.
 So the status window will appear above the task bar.

 # Modals Which No Longer Appear